Insurance Guide

 Key Takeaways

 (Coverage descriptions are general illustrations only.
-Actual coverage is governed solely by the terms, conditions, exclusions, and limits of the policy issued.
+Actual coverage is governed by the terms, conditions, exclusions, and limits of the policy issued.
 This article does not constitute an offer of insurance or a guarantee of coverage.)

 • California state law does not generally require landlord insurance, but mortgage lenders, HOAs, local ordinances, and lease agreements often do.
 Always confirm your specific obligations.